NMSU OSHA 300 Log for 2012

 Per our discussion with NM-OSHA, the linked display on the NMSU website will meet the regulatory requirement, however we recommend that the log also be printed and posted for employee information.
 Either a print of the html/jpg image (change the printer setting to landscape for better results) or the pdf file (this may require installing Adobe Acrobat) is acceptable for posting.

 EH&S' goal is to continue this low injury rate through our safety training, inspections and timely facility repairs to improve workplace safety and ultimately reduce medical costs, lost work and insurance premium.
-The bar chart (below) is modified from the last EH&S Annual Report which shows more detail on this decline.
+The bar chart (below) modified from the last EH&S Annual Report shows more detail on this decline.

 EH&S provides comprehensive environmental health and safety services to the NMSU community and campuses.
 Questions on the log details, requests for division summaries, or NMSU safety related concerns should be directed to my attention (address below) or alternately to Katrina Doolittle, EH&S Director.

 David Shearer, (email), Assistant Director, Environmental Health & Safety,